gfx-rs/gfx/info/getting_started.md

 ## macOS Dependencies

 Install the newest XCode from the App Store.
 This installs the required `metal` developer tools.

+Ensure [CMake is installed](https://cmake.org/install/) as it is required for `glsl-to-spirv`.

 ## Vulkan Dependencies